Why Segmenting Emails Is Important And How The Heck To Do It Before #GivingTuesday

 Taking the time to segment email lists can seem daunting at first but it is important for nonprofits to do to increase the overall success #GivingTuesday.
 Using these simple steps will get you started to a bigger, better, and more impactful#GivingTuesday.

 Has your nonprofit seen success with email segmentation?
-Share your experience with us in the comments!
+Share your experience with us!